mean00/avidemux2/README.md

 # Build from source

-Get the main repository and the translations:
+To get Avidemux source code from the main repository and the translations, run the following commands in a directory located on a case-sensitive file system:
 ```
 git clone https://github.com/mean00/avidemux2.git
 cd avidemux2